Mikelkulla/IPWorks_Use_Cases/case_1/client_server_reallife_example/README.md

 PySerial library for serial communication

 ## Installation
-####Install the pyserial library to manage serial connections:
+### Install the pyserial library to manage serial connections:
     pip install pyserial

 ## Usage
 ### Server
-Create a file named server.py
+#### 1. Create a file named server.py
-Run the server script to start listening for incoming connections python server.py
+#### 2. Run the server script to start listening for incoming connections
-###Client
+    python server.py
+### Client
-1. Create a file named client.py
+#### 1. Create a file named client.py
-2. Update the client code with the correct serial port and server IP address.
+#### 2. Update the client code with the correct serial port and server IP address.
-3. Run the client script to connect to the server and start sending real-time data: python client.py
+#### 3. Run the client script to connect to the server and start sending real-time data:
+    python client.py

 ## How It Works
 The server listens for incoming TCP connections on 0.0.0.0:65432, allowing connections from any network interface.